cagla-su/Linux-Gaming-Guide/README.md

 - Now you are ready to use your external disk!
 # Optimization
 ## Reducing Screen Resolution and Using the Lowest Graphics Settings
-- When you reduce the game's resolution, less pixels will be rendered and it will result in less loads on your hardware which means higher performance.
+- When you reduce the game's resolution, less pixels will be rendered and it will result in less loads on your hardware which leads to higher performance.
-- When you play with the lowest graphics settings, less details will be rendered which means higher performance.
+- When you play with the lowest graphics settings, less details will be rendered which leads to higher performance.
 - Both are going to increase performance while reducing visual quality.
 You can experiment to find your own balanced settings.
-## Using A Performance Kernel
+## Using a Performance Kernel
 - **For Arch and Derivatives:** [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos)
 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)
 - **For Debian/Ubuntu and Derivatives:** [XanMod Kernel](https://xanmod.org/)